krishnajoshideveloper/apache-app-testing/README.md

-# Sample example to Host angular app on apache.
+# Host angular app on apache.

 ## About app